This Morning (TV programme): 2018–present

 From 1 to 5 October 2018, This Morning celebrated 30 years on air.
-During the week, it broadcast a live wedding, a brief come-back of the classic weather map from Albert Dock (presented by Alison Hammond), special opening titles, a new app, a live studio audience, a special 30 years bus (with correspondents Lisa Snowdon and Ore Oduba), as well as special games and guests.
+During the week, it broadcast a live wedding, a brief come-back of the classic weather map from Albert Dock (presented by Hammond), special opening titles, a new app, a live studio audience, a special 30 years bus (with correspondents Lisa Snowdon and Ore Oduba), as well as special games and guests.
 On 2 October, an ITV special aired, entitled This Morning: 30 Unforgettable Years.
 On 12 October, the show aired live coverage of the wedding of Princess Eugenie and Jack Brooksbank.

-From 6 January 2020, an extra 30 minutes were added onto the show following a live handover from Lorraine, which sees the show start at the earlier time of 10:00am as part of a changes to the ITV Daytime schedule.
-In November 2020, it was announced that Holmes and Langsford would no longer do a weekly slot and would be replaced by Alison Hammond and Dermot O'Leary.
-They took over the slot in January 2021.
+From 6 January 2020, the programme was extended by 30 minutes following a live handover from Lorraine, which saw the show start at the earlier time of 10:00 as part of changes to the ITV daytime schedule.

+On 7 February 2020, Schofield came out as gay in an interview on This Morning, where he stated that "with the strength and support of my wife and my daughters, I have been coming to terms with the fact that I am gay".

+In June 2022, amid the Platinum Jubilee of Elizabeth II, Schofield and Willoughby hosted an episode of This Morning at Buckingham Palace.

+In October 2025, it was announced that Multistory Media would take over production of the series beginning in January 2026, as part of a plan to merge ITV Studios Daytime into the label.